You want smart political talk without the meltdowns?

 In Minneapolis, we're very proud of our Somali American community.

-This is a rare this is inhumane and it's called and it's wrong.
+This is inhumane and it's cool.

-The president signed a new executive order as it relates to extreme vetting, one of our top four stories today.
+Yesterday, the president signed a new executive order as it relates to extreme vetting, one of our top four stories today.

 We've got WikiLeaks downloading on the CIA.

-We also have uh more on the repeal and replace I've been predicting this.
+We also have more on the repeal and replace.

-I've been outlining this, the civil war that is taking place, and then of course the issue of did a sitting president at his ministration did they surveil on an opposition candidate in the lead up to an election and what this all means.
+And then, of course, the issue of did a sitting president, an administration, did they surveil on an opposition candidate in the lead up to an election and what this all means.

-Anyway, as relates to the executive order, well, it has now been rewritten in light of the Court of Appeals ruling out at the Ninth Circuit in uh out on the West Coast, and for 90 days, foreign nationals from six terrorist hotbed states, Sudan, Syria,
+Anyway, as it relates to the executive order, well, it has now been rewritten in light of the Court of Appeals ruling out at the Ninth Circuit out on the West Coast.

-Iran, Libya, Somalia, and Yemen who are outside the U.S. on the effective date of the order, do not currently have a valid visa on the effective date of the order, did not have a valid visa, are not eligible to enter the U.S. for a 90-day period as the proper review of standards goes forward, and it replaced the the original executive order, this first effective yesterday.
+And for 90 days, foreign nationals from six terrorist hotbed states, Sudan, Syria, Iran, Libya, Somalia, and Yemen, who are outside the U.S. on the effective date of the order do not currently have a valid visa, on the effective date of the order, did not have a valid visa, are not eligible to enter the U.S. for a 90-day period as the proper review of standards goes forward.

-And by the way, Iraq is no longer specifically addressed based on negotiations between the government of Iraq and the State Department, and in the first 20 days, the Department of Homeland Security will perform a global country by country review, get their determinations, and countries will then have 50 days to comply.
+And in the first 20 days, the Department of Homeland Security will perform a global country-by-country review, get their determinations, and countries will then have 50 days to comply.

 Welcome both of you back to the program.